rendleyhq/docs.rendleysdk.com/getting-started/save-restore.md

 # Save & Restore the Project

-The SDK supports serialization and deserialization which enables you to store the composition into a database and retreive it later on.
+The SDK supports serialization and deserialization, enabling you to store the composition in a database and retrieve it later.

 ## Serialization

-Serialization is the process of transforming the state of the SDK into a JSON.
+Serialization is the process of transforming the state of the SDK into JSON format.
+This allows you to save the current configuration and state of your project.

 ```typescript
 import { Engine } from "@rendley/sdk";